wittfabian/djangae/README.md

                 {(None, u'model_forms_derivedbook', None, None): (u'model_forms_derivedbook',), (u'model_forms_derivedbook', u'model_forms_book', u'book_ptr_id', u'id'): (u'model_forms_book',)}

+Note that running `testapp.UniqueTest.test_inherited_unique` on its own passes, but when running the whole test case (specifically when `test_abstract_inherited_unique` and `test_abstract_inherited_unique_together` are run as well) that first test then fails.
+If you put PDB into django/db/models/base.py circa line 826 in `_perform_unique_checks` then you will see that when the test is run on its own `qs.query.count_active_tables()` returns 1, but when the test is run with the those other 2 tests as well then `qs.query.count_active_tables()` returns 2 and hence the `CouldBeSupported` error is raised.
+I think that the error is being correctly raised, but the question is what those other tests are doing which is causing the query to change!
+It's as if something to do with calling `DerivedBook.objects.create` is causing something to "fix" the tables used in query.
+Note that if you call `django.db.backends.mysql.compiler.SQLCompiler(qs, django.db.connection, None).as_sql()` on the query set at that PDB point, then that also triggers the error.
+So it's as if those other 2 tests are causing code similar to that (but not actually that) to be run somewhere.

 Implement the FK Null Fix from dbindexer (which manipulates the query in the case a join is used for isnull).